Axarp/Excel-Automation-Nutrition-Analysis-Dashboard/README.md

 This project is an automated Excel-based health and nutrition dashboard designed to calculate BMI, BMR, and macro–micronutrient breakdown.
 It integrates VBA scripting, Power Query, and Google Sheets to enable real-time data synchronization and automated send notification.

 ## Tools Used:
-Microsoft Excel, VBA, Power Query, Google Sheets IntegrationBody Composition &amp; Nutrition Analysis Report
+Microsoft Excel, VBA, Power Query, Google Sheets for Questionnaire

 ## Key Features